Micah Brown: Professional career

 Brown was allocated to the Roosters in July 2015 a day after winning the Polish Super Final X with the Seahawks Gdynia.
 Prior to his time in Poland, Brown was the offensive coordinator in addition to his role as quarterback, in Germany with the Marburg Mercenaries, where he kept the team in championship contention reaching the playoffs in the German Football League each his two years there.

 Brown was introduced to Marburg through a former teammate on the U.S. National Team, which won Gold in the World Championship 2011 in Austria.
-Other professional playing, coaching and organization developmental experiences include Canadian Football League, Arena football and other countries such as Switzerland, France, India, Italy, Canada and USA.